ColdSauce/blog/content/posts/2019/03/20/time.md

 - Generalize a question to find very interesting unique answers
 - Think of the craziest most far out ideas even if you have no idea that they'll work

 The second point reminds me a bit of the idea of the Beginner's Mind.
 Naivety is the key to all true innovation, in my opinion.
-Having that beginner's mind makes you think in ways that nobody in the field/industry ever thought which is a huge advantage in coming up with somethings others have disregarded as impractical or otherwise irrelevant.
+Having that beginner's mind makes you think in ways that nobody in the field/industry ever thought which is a huge advantage in coming up with something others have disregarded as impractical or otherwise irrelevant.
 I'm going to write a blog post about this sometime coming up because it's something I deeply believe in.

 I would love to talk more about ideas.
 I know the hit thing these days is "ideas are worthless, execution is what matters" but I'm a super curious person that likes prototyping on stuff.
 So if you want to brainstorm, I am always, always down.
 Hopefully we can use these techniques for both of us to have an interesting conversation.